 Students who damage or destroy school property shall reimburse the District for the cost of repairing or replacing the affected school property.
 Students who have stolen property shall reimburse the person from whom the item(s) were stolen.

 1. Smoking or Use of Tobacco Products

-The use or possession of tobacco products or accessories, e-cigarettes or vapor products by students in school buildings, on school property or in vehicles owned or operated by the District or at school sponsored events is prohibited.
+The use or possession of tobacco products or accessories, e-cigarettes or vapor instruments and/or products and dab pens and/or cartridges of any kind by students in school buildings, on school property or in vehicles owned or operated by the District or at school sponsored events is prohibited.
 Violation of the Code of Conduct regarding tobacco use will result in parent notification, referral to the school counselor, other disciplinary action and may include additional education in the risks and health effects of tobacco use.